 – Another place worth a visit is The Wax Museum of Cesky Krumlov.

 The town is the main attraction when visiting Český Krumlov, so a guided walking tour is the best way to see it in all its glory.
 There are two different walking tours, both of which sell their tickets through the TI and both of which are in English.
-They meet on the Main Square and there is no need to make a reservation – simply pay the guide when you arrive.
+They meet on Main Square, and there is no need to make a reservation – pay the guide when you arrive.
 The two different tours are:

 The Brewery Tour – for beer lovers, this tour goes through the Eggenberg Brewery and allows you to sample a number of the region’s beers.
 It costs 200 CZK and is about one hour long.

-For those wanting to find their own way round the town, consider renting an audioguide from the tourist office.
+For those wanting to find their own way around the town, consider renting an audioguide from the tourist office.
 These cost 100 CZK per hour.
 You can also arrange private tours, usually starting from 400 CZK per hour.

 Address: Rooseveltova 28, phone (+420) 380 712 853

-Opening hours: Tours of the castle are given from April through October, though you can stroll the castle grounds year round.
-Castle: Apr—May, Sep—Oct Tue—Sun 9-12, 1-4; Jul—Aug Tue—Sun 9-12, 1-5; Tower: Apr—Oct Tue—Sun 9-9
+Opening hours: Tours of the castle are given from April through October, though you can stroll the castle grounds year-round.
+Castle: Apr-May, Sep-Oct Tue—Sun 9-12, 1-4; Jul—Aug Tue—Sun 9-12, 1-5; Tower: Apr-Oct Tue—Sun 9-9

 What’s on Mid-Jun: Five-Petal Rose Festival; Aug: International Music Festival